wearespindle/estrada/README.md

-# Epic Spindle Template for Really Awesome Django Apps (Estrada)
+# Epic Spindle Template for Really Awesome Django Apps (ESTRADA)

 Template to provide defaults for new Django 1.8+ projects with docker + postgres included.